Latest publications

 Research Themes

-During the last few years, my studies have supported the importance of hormone-mediated maternal effects on individual phenotypic plasticity, which confirms the role of maternally derived androgens as modulators of life history trade-offs experienced by offspring.
-For this purpose, I have used as a study model the spotless starling (Sturnus unicolor).
+During the last few years, my publications have emphasized the importance of hormone-mediated maternal effects on individual phenotypic plasticity, supporting the role of maternally derived androgens as modulators of life-history trade-offs experienced by offspring.
+This knowledge is essential since maternal effects can potentially affect health status but also ecological and evolutionary processes, improving the adaptation of offspring to variable environments.

 Curriculum Vitae